xebia-functional/fetch/docs/src/main/tut/docs.md

  - `Result`: the type of the data we retrieve (a `User` if we were fetching users)

-There are two methods: `fetch` and `batch`. `fetch` receives one identity and must return an `IO` containing an optional result.
+There are two methods: `fetch` and `batch`. `fetch` receives one identity and must return a `ConcurrentEffect` containing an optional result.
 Returning an `Option` Fetch can detect whether an identity couldn't be fetched or no longer exists.

-The `batch` method takes a non-empty list of identities and must return an `IO` containing a map from identities to results.
+The `batch` method takes a non-empty list of identities and must return a `ConcurrentEffect` containing a map from identities to results.
 Accepting a list of identities gives Fetch the ability to batch requests to the same data source, and returning a mapping from identities to results, Fetch can detect whenever an identity couldn't be fetched or no longer exists.